 Heading more towards college, I became fascinated with specific diets.
 Juicing became a trend, as did calorie counting.
 I needed to know the exact amount of calories that I was consuming; apps helped to make this obsession a reality.
 (Not blaming apps for my behavior).

-I would measure my milk in the morning and my cereal, to match the 30g serving example, that was shown on the box.
+I would measure my milk and cereal in the morning, to match the 30g serving example displayed on the box.
 After a while, I decided that milk was too fattening and switched to water.
 I also cut what I would class as ‘unnecessary items’.
 Things like butter and honey were eliminated.
 I told myself that I had created my own diet.

 The fact is, I didn’t ‘look’ like someone that had problems.
 Some might have called me skinny, yet others would have classed me ‘normal’.
 Ten years ago, fitness was not as envied as the idea of simply being thin.
 I think everyone had a warped mentality – size 0 being almost normalised.